Language-Research-Technology/ldaca-website/content/resources/ldaca-resources/data-onboarding-process/index.md

 1. Initiating contact between LDaCA and Data Stewards.
 2. Establishing a Work Plan.
-3. Determining the data governance and access conditions appropriate for this collection, and applying that in LDaCA.
+3. Determining the data governance and {{< glossary_link display="access conditions" id="access-conditions" >}} appropriate for this collection, and applying that in LDaCA.
 4. Preparing data for onboarding to LDaCA.
 5. Facilitating ongoing engagement.